Cumulocity-IoT/c8y-docs/content/service-terms/compatibility-policy.md

 {{< product-c8y-iot >}} is continually improving the user experience and product capabilities and may improve the API from time-to-time.
 In general, applications must always obey a few basic rules:

 * Clients must only use documented API methods and documented behavior.
 Do not rely on undocumented but observed behavior.
 * Clients must only rely on behavior that is explicitly described in the documentation.
-For instance, clients shall not rely on a sequence of results if no sort order is guaranteed.
+For instance, clients shall not rely on a sequence of results if no sort order is guaranteed, or on the order of properties in a JSON object.
 * Clients can rely on a stable inventory API where they can manage their inventory objects.
 However, the data structures for objects owned by the {{< product-c8y-iot >}} platform can change.
 * APIs will evolve within the boundaries of backward compatibility; as examples optional fields might be added in the request and APIs might return additional JSON fields.
-Therefore, clients must be written in a way that they ignore such changes.
+Therefore, clients must be written in a way that they ignore such changes and should not assume an upper limit on such changes.
 * There is no forward compatibility specified for the {{< product-c8y-iot >}} APIs, therefore newer clients built against a newer API (or SDK) are not guaranteed to work with older {{< product-c8y-iot >}} APIs.